determined-ai/determined/sprinkle/user-facing/low-level.md

     if __name__ == "__main__":
 -       main()
-+       # initialize a context object for accessing the Generic API
++       # initialize a context object for accessing the Core API
 +       import determined as det
-+       with det.generic.init() as context:
++       with det.core.init() as context:
 +           main(context)
 ```

 ### Updates to `my_config.yaml`

-Notice that the `context.checkpoint.save_path()` from the Generic API was easy
+Notice that the `context.checkpoint.save_path()` from the Core API was easy
 to use, and now we can rely on the cluster's checkpoint configuration, rather
 than hacking something together with bindmounts: